This is an upgraded version of the Elevator simulator project that was implemented a while ago. To read more about that, click here

 - When the Cabin door is closed or opened, output signals D_closed or D_opend become High or Low respectively, and remain at that voltage level as long as the current status of the Cabin door is not changed.

-- Two green and red “arrow” images start flashing when the Hand indicator is rotating clockwise (CW) or counterclockwise (CCW) respectively to indicate the direction of an imaginary cabin when it is traveling up or downward respectively.
+- Two green and red “arrow” images start flashing when the Hand indicator is rotating clockwise (CW) or counterclockwise (CCW) respectively to indicate the direction of an imaginary cabin when it is traveling up or down respectively.
 The angular speed of rotation of the Cabin is also indicated by two flashing letters “Fast” or “Slow” in red color.

 - There is an Image LED at the bottom and rightmost section of the HMI screen, which can be turned on/off via an input signal.